lautaro-bazalo/fx-example/readme.md

 ![img.png](img.png)

-I think that one big benefit of fx are the hooks to startup and shutdown the serve.
-You only have to define the functions to run and stop the server and forget to work with channels and signals.
+I think that one big benefit of fx are the hooks to startup and shutdown the server.
+You only have to define the functions to run and stop the server and forget about working with channels and signals.

 ### Running the APOC
-To start up, there is a docker-compose.yaml it will create a mysql database.
+To start up, there is a docker-compose.yaml that will create a mysql database.
+Eventually you can run the project with the command `go run .`